tonghuikang/lux-ai-2021/README.md

 You may define the width and height of the board, as well as the seed.
 Annotations are shown on the board.

-This code [snippet](https://www.kaggle.com/huikang/lux-ai-working-title-bot?scriptVersionId=73552476#Game-Rendering) is also run in the generated notebook.
+This code snippet is also run in the [generated notebook](https://www.kaggle.com/huikang/lux-ai-working-title-bot#Game-Rendering).

+If you want to compare between the bots, it is recommended that you use the contest command line interface `lux-ai-2021`.
+`make_tournament.sh` contains some scripts that I use to test my bots against its earlier versions.

 #### Analysing Game State and Missions

-You may run the game logic on a specific turn with `notebook_debug.ipynb` to understand why the agent made a certain decision.
+You may run the game logic on a specific turn with `notebook_debug.ipynb` to understand why the agent has made a certain decision.

 ![debug-screenshot](assets/debug-screenshot.png)